Registration for New Students

 Online Registration Information for New District 300 Students:

 All new District 300 families must register their new student through our online registration application.
-In order to successfully begin the registration process, parents and guardians of new students must have an email address on file with the school their child is zoned to attend.
+In order to successfully begin the registration process, it is recommended that parents and legal guardians of new students provide an email address to the school their child is zoned to attend.
+Please contact your school’s main office to provide your email address and a new student registration application will be emailed to you.
 If you have not yet provided your email address, please call your school’s main office.
 If you are new to the area and would like to know what school your child will attend, please call the District 300 Central Office at 847-551-8300.

 Families who have older children currently enrolled in the district will be able to add their new kindergartner within their Returning Student Application.